skucukbay/ConsulSpringBootSample/README.md

         spring.cloud.consul.port = 8500
         #spring.cloud.consul.discovery.healthCheckPath = /consul/health
         spring.cloud.consul.discovery.healthCheckInterval = 100s
   - At the startup, our service can connect to consul agent with given parameters in above.
+You can check our service status from UI portal.
+  First, our service is listed in failing list, after first health check our service will move to passing list if everything goes good:)